maurooaranda/ctune/README.md

 Optionally save the values accumulated to the .dir-locals.el file, with `M-x ctune-save-noise-macros`.

-Read the ctunel.info manual, for more.
+Read the ctune.info manual, for more.

 ---